Highlights as Ireland seal win over England at MCG

-T20 World Cup: Irish captain Andrew Balbirnie scores brilliant 62 to lead Ireland to a famous victory over England
+T20 World Cup: Ireland v England highlights - Andrew Balbirnie scores brilliant 62

 There was an error